 Bose’s open earbuds use precisely directed dynamic drivers to funnel sound down your ear canals, and that sound directly interacts with your eardrums.
 Bone conduction technology, like that found in the AfterShokz Aeropex, differs: the earpieces sit on top of your cheekbones and bypass the eardrum, instead of sending vibrations directly to the cochlea.

 What are the Bose Sport Open Earbuds controls?

 A button on the bottom of each earbud lets you control playback, field calls, and access your preferred smart assistant.
 You can enable touch controls through the Bose Music app.
 The glossy panels are touch-sensitive and you can adjust the volume with a single tap on either panel (right increases volume and left decreases volume).

 |Input||Left button||Right button|

-Are the Bose Sport Earbuds good for exercise?
+Is the Bose Sport Earbuds good for exercise?

 Should you get the Bose Music app?

-Do the Bose Sport Open Earbuds stay connected?
+Does the Bose Sport Open Earbuds stay connected?

 Become an expert: Understanding Bluetooth codecs

 The earbuds don’t support Bluetooth multipoint, so you need to manually disconnect from one device before connecting to another.
 Alternatively, you can use the Bose Music app to switch between source devices.